Our Goal: No spilled oil

 What’s happening in:

-Washington – Ecology submits Draft 2014 Marine & Rail Oil Transportation Study to the Legislature.
+Ecology submitted Draft 2014 Marine & Rail Oil Transportation Study to the Legislature.
 The 500-page draft report builds upon the approximate 40 recommendations identified in the preliminary findings and recommendations and provides more in-depth, comprehensive analysis than the October report.
 (December 2014)

 Minnesota – State Legislature passed HF3172.3 MN Bill on rail and pipeline safety.
 (April 2014)